iotechpis/strapi-plugin-schemas-to-ts/README.md

 - acceptedNodeEnvs ➡️ An array with all the environments (process.env.NODE_ENV) in which the interfaces will be generated.
 - verboseLogs ➡️ Set to true to get additional console logs during the execution of the plugin.
-- alwaysAddEnumSuffix ➡️ Set to true will generate all enums with an `Enum` suffix.
-For instance: `CarType` would become `CarTypeEnum`.
+- alwaysAddEnumSuffix ➡️ Set to true will generate all enums with a suffix that is the content type name.
+For instance: `CarType` in the `Car` content type would become `CarType_Car`.
 - usePrettierIfAvailable ➡️ Set to true will use prettier to format the generated interfaces.
 If prettier is not available, the interfaces will be generated without formatting.
+- contentTypesToIgnore ➡️ An array with all the content types that should be ignored by the plugin.
+The content types can be the UID of the content type or a regex that matches the UID of the content type.

 ## Interfaces sources
 There are 3 different interface sources: API, Extensions, Component & Common.